rodneyshupe/Cookbook/Recipes/Entrees/Pasta/OnePotTomatoOrzo.rst

 Directions
 ----------

-1. Place a Dutch oven or a pot paired with a tight-fitting lid over medium heat.
+1. Set a Dutch oven or a pot with a tight-fitting lid over medium heat.
 Add the oil and cherry tomatoes, season with salt and pepper, and cook down until jammy, about five to six minutes.
-2. Add in the garlic and cook for one minute to soften.
-Stir through the tomato paste, Italian seasoning, crushed red pepper flakes, orzo and toast for one to two minutes.
+2. Add the garlic and cook to soften, one minute.
+Stir in the tomato paste, Italian seasoning, crushed red pepper flakes, and orzo, and toast one to two minutes.
-3. Add in the broth, turn up the heat to medium-high, and bring to a boil.
+3. Add the broth, turn the heat up to medium-high, and bring to a boil.
+Cover and cook until the orzo is tender, eight to 10 minutes, stirring occasionally.
-   Once boiling, cover the pot with a lid and cook for eight to 10 minutes, stirring occasionally, or until the orzo is tender.
+4. Stir in the Parmigiano Reggiano, chickpeas, spinach, and any fresh herbs.
-4. Stir through the Parmigiano Reggiano, chickpeas, spinach, and any fresh herbs.
-Season to taste with more salt and pepper, if needed, and serve.
+   Season to taste with more salt and pepper if needed, and serve.